fkmatsuda-dev/env/README.md

 Functions Int, Duration and Float64 will return an error if a conversion error occurs.

+Duration variables can be specified in the following formats:
+* 1h
+* 1h30m
+* 1m
+* 1s
+* 1ms
+* 1us
+* 1ns

+The above values are just examples, you need to adjust the values as per your need.

 ## Installation
 You can install the env library using the following command: